Pedro Cortés

-Pedro A. Cortés (born May 28, 1966) twice served as Secretary of the Commonwealth of Pennsylvania (April 2003 - June 2010 & January 2015 - October 2017).
-He was the first confirmed Latino Cabinet member and the longest serving Secretary of State in Pennsylvania history.
-Cortés was also the first Puerto Rican Secretary of State in the United States, outside of the Commonwealth of Puerto Rico.
-His resignation followed reports of a glitch that allowed ineligible immigrants to register to vote when applying for or renewing drivers licenses.
-Cortes is the longest serving Secretary of the Commonwealth.
+Pedro A. Cortés (born May 28, 1966) is an American government official.
+He served twice in the role of Secretary of the Commonwealth of Pennsylvania, originally from 2003 to 2010 until Governor Ed Rendell and later from 2015 to 2017 under Governor Tom Wolf.

+Cortés was the first Latino confirmed to a position in the state cabinet, and holds the distinction of being the longest-serving Secretary of the Commonwealth in Pennsylvania history.
+Additionally, Cortés was the first Puerto Rican to serve in a state secretary of state role outside of Puerto Rico.

+In 2017, Cortés resigned following reports of a glitch that allowed ineligible immigrants to register to vote when applying for or renewing drivers licenses.

 Education and training

 Cortés earned his Bachelor of Science in Hotel, Restaurant and Travel Administration from the University of Massachusetts Amherst, a Master of Public Administration from Penn State Harrisburg, and a Juris Doctor from Penn State Dickinson Law.
 He also holds a certificate in Public Sector Human Resources Management from Penn State Harrisburg and Doctorate Degrees honoris causa from King's College, Harcum College and Widener University School of Law.

 In 2004, Cortés was one of 40 state leaders from across the country selected to participate in the Toll Fellowship Program sponsored by The Council of State Governments.
 His peers elected him 2004 Class Representative.